PhoenixTales/phoenix-docs/story/characters.md

 * But as a nickname, "Schein" doesn't seem like a good solution.
 * *Schein* comes from Middle High German schīn, Old High German scīn, skīn (“shine, brightness, light, ray”), from Proto-West Germanic *skīn, from Proto-Germanic *skīną.
 Cognate with Old Norse skína, Old Saxon scīnan, Old English sċīn (“phantom, ghost”), Dutch schijn, English shine, Gothic 𐍃𐌺𐌴𐌹𐌽𐌰𐌽 (skeinan).
 * Skeinar, das Fantom?

+### Gorn

+NPC from Finster that found its way into Gothic.
+In Finster he is a guard of the "Tolben" people from Tolbenland, like *Damos*.
+Etymology: ...

+### Damos

+NPC from Finster, see Gorn.

+### Gygax

+NPC from Finsterr.
+Being the most powerful druid in Tolbenland, he lives at royal court of Cranwater.

+### Elmore

+Mage/alchemist, assistant of Gygax.

+### Fenwick

+A mage in Finster.
+Lives in a cave accessible by underwater tunnel leading from Cranwater moat.

+### Verne

+Who is he?
+Sent scroll for Fenwick.
+"embittered old Cran".

+### Mahr

+Priest in Finster.

+### Oruc

+A king in Finster, father of Lyra.

+### Lyra

+(Lyre?) sick daughter of the king Oruc.
+From Finster.

+### Gargravarr

+Someone who cursed some people to be ghosts?
+From Finster.

 ### Nek